bloominstituteoftechnology/Knapsack/README.md

 cost is below some threshold.
 That is, the output should be a set of items (identified by number) that solves the Knapsack problem.
 It's also worth outputting the total cost and value of these items.
-This can all just be printed and may look something like this (this is *not* a solution, just an example):
+This can all just be printed and may look something like below.

+This is *not* a solution, just an example:

 ```
 Items to select: 2, 8, 10